top of page

 The villa could be the most expensive home ever sold at €470 million

-Villa Aurora has been at the centre of a bitter inheritance battle between the Principessa and members of her late husband's family.
-After years of legal battles since her husband's death in 2018, she has now resigned herself to auctioning the home on the orders of an Italian court ruling.
+Villa Aurora has recently claimed the title of the world's priciest real estate.
+The property, however, finds itself entangled in a bitter inheritance dispute between Princess Rita and her late husband's family.
+Following years of legal battles since her husband's demise in 2018, an Italian court ruling has compelled her to auction the home.

-Princess Rita claims that her late husband's will grants her the right to live in Villa Aurora for the rest of her life and that if it is sold, the proceeds will be divided equally between her and her stepsons.
-However, the parties could not reach an agreement, and a court ordered that an auction be held.
-The princess expresses her desire for the state to own the villa.
+Princess Rita contends that her late husband's will grants her a lifetime right to reside in Villa Aurora.
+In the event of a sale, the proceeds are intended to be equally divided between her and her stepsons.
+Despite these claims, an agreement between the parties remains elusive, leading the court to mandate an auction.
+The princess, expressing her wish for the state to assume ownership, has reluctantly embraced the auction route.

 Artistic photo of the stairs in villa Aurora